 There are three things to be considered when studying the soul of a well-made newsletter.

-- And thirdly, the ratio of clicks and openings in a newsletter are usually smaller than we expect.
+- And thirdly, the ratio of clicks and openings in a newsletter is usually smaller than we expect.

 The same resulted during our practical test.
 The purpose of our newsletter was to invite customers to the website, but the click rate of our newsletter was only 3%.
 So what can we do to grow it?

-This gave us an idea to put our newsletter optimising journey to paper and see what really happened.
-Our goal – to get more website visits with the newsletter.
+This gave us the idea to put our newsletter-optimizing journey to paper and see what really happened.
+Our goal – is to get more website visits with the newsletter.
 Success rate – measured by click rate percentages.

 Here we go!